Police Demands for Hong Kong Identity Cards

 February 8, 2013

-The common law allows arrests by police officers.
-They are prohibited from arresting persons for the purpose of identification.
+The common law allows arrests by police officers for alleged offenses.
+Police officers are prohibited from arresting persons for the purpose of identification.

 Under the Hong Kong Immigration Ordinance, an authorized governmental employee has unlimited authority to 'stop' (i.e., arrest) any person, at any time, and to demand production of proof of identity.